-Host With AFS in the Greater Los Angeles Area
+Host With AFS Greater Los Angeles

-We are currently recruiting host families for the 2018-2019 school year.
-Below is a list of a few students that that will be coming to our area.
-Clicking on their name will provide you with a description of the student including their Letter to the Host Family.
+We are currently recruiting host families for the 2019-20 school year.
+Below is a short bio of students that that will be coming to our area.
+Clicking on their name will provide you with a description of the student including their “Letter to the Host Family”.